 - A daily agile scrum remote meeting is scheduled for each of the departments to discuss their work schedules and the challenges they face in the weekly sprint cycle.

-COVID-19 disruptions have been hitting us hard.
-Economies are suffering, unemployment is rising, and businesses are losing out to the emerging uncertainties.
 We can only hope that the pandemic lifts its shadow soon, but, for now, we need to weather the storm by taking some extraordinary measures.